HQSquantumsimulations/qoqo_examples/documentation/src/backends.md

 ## Translating to other frameworks

 Backends that translate qoqo/roqoqo objects (for example Circuits) to other frameworks or representations do not implement the `EvaluatingBackend`.
-At the moment qoqo/roqoqo provide a backend to translate qoqo/roqoqo `Circuits` to qasm: [qoqo_qasm](https://github.com/HQSquantumsimulations/qoqo_qasm).
+At the moment a backend to translate qoqo/roqoqo `Circuits` to qasm is implemented: [qoqo_qasm](https://github.com/HQSquantumsimulations/qoqo_qasm).